dsccommunity/dsccommunity.org/content/blog/your-first-class-based-microsoft-dsc-v3-resource.md

   }
   ```

-It's time to install Microsoft DSC v3 and test out the class using `dsc.exe`.
+It's time to install Microsoft DSC v3 and test out the class using `dsc`.

 ## Step 4: Install Microsoft DSC v3

-To easily install the `dsc.exe` executable, you can use the [PSDSC][02] PowerShell community module.
+To easily install the `dsc` executable, you can use the [PSDSC][02] PowerShell community module.

 > [!INFO]
 > The community module only works on PowerShell 7.